 Did you know there are vegetables that grow in the shade?
 There’s actually quite a few, as a matter of fact.
 I believe it’s critical we learn to garden as soon as possible.

-If you have been watching the news you are probably aware of the storms that have ravaged areas where so much of our food is produced.
+If you have been watching the news you are probably aware of the storms in recent years that have ravaged areas where so much of our food is produced.

 One week it is spinach, the next week it is chicken or salad greens.
 Then the FDA announces fruit is contaminated.
-Are you like me and think twice before you pick up a head of lettuce?
+Are you like me and think twice before you pick up some lettuce?

 This is why I feel strongly about raising our own food.
-Do you want to use up as much of your yard to grow your food?
+Do you want to put to work much of your yard to grow your food?
 We all have areas that are shady or maybe have partial sunlight during the day.

 Vegetables That Grow In The Shade

-I love basil, it actually grows like a weed, so be prepared because it spreads out.
+I love basil, it actually grows like a weed.
+Be prepared because it spreads out.
 We have grown basil for 20 years and it’s one of the easiest plants you can grow from seed.
-It will thrive in the shade and does not need sunshine all day long.
+It will thrive in the shade and don’t need sunshine all day long.

 3. Bush Beans

-You may think that bush beans need full sun, they do not.
+You may think that bush beans need full sun, but they don’t.
 What’s nice is the leaves are actually protecting the beans from being overheated, so to speak.
-These are really easy to grow, and very easy to can with a pressure canner.
+These are really easy to grow, and very easy to can using a pressure canner.

 The great thing about broccoli is that it’s a cool season vegetable.
 It can grow very well with less sunshine than you may think.
 It will do very well in the shade, so try it if you have room.
-Please remember, it’s all about growing our own food, we can do this!

-Cabbage loves cooler weather and shade fills that need.
+Cabbage loves cooler weather, and shade fills that need.
 You can grow it with partial shade and harvest it in the summer, if you work it right.

-Carrots are a root, so they grow in the ground or in the pot, whatever you have.
+Carrots are a root, so they grow in the ground or in a pot, whatever you have.
 They will thrive very well in little to no sunshine because they prefer cool weather.
 The shade fills that need.

-Cauliflower will do very well in partial shade or very little sunshine.
+Cauliflower will do very well in partial shade, or very little sunshine.
 Some plants like cauliflower prefer cooler weather so therefore you can plant it where it has limited sunshine.

 These work very well when grown in shady locations.
 We have grown them for years and I use them in my recipes when freshly picked.
 I also freeze some, but dehydrate even more of them.
+Dehydrating Green Onions

 If you missed my post on growing garlic you may want to go check it out.
 Garlic grows very well in partial sunshine because it’s a root, as in the ground.
 They also do well in raised garden beds, and even in pots.
 Yes, you can do this!
 Planting Garlic

 If you love to make juice with Kale, why not grow your own?
 I love freshly picked YOUNG kale, stir-fried with a little oil.
 Yummy!
-You can grow it in the shade because it prefers cooler weather compared to the hot summer.
-It has so many important vitamins our bodies can really use.
-Grab some seeds and get some planted.
-You will love it!
+You can grow it in the shade because it prefers cooler weather compared to the hot summer heat.

 Oh my gosh, I love growing my own lettuce.
 Remember to grab a good pair of scissors to cut the leaves off for that next salad.
 Lettuce loves cool weather and the shade makes it possible to grow more of our own food.